rgilmour70/ic-primo-ve/docs/index.md

 Because of the host of variables involved in a mapping system, this is *not* "plug and play" software.
 You will need at least a little JavaScript (and preferably AngularJS) experience in order to customize and implement it.
 In particular, you will need to create your own version of `js/1-mapData.js` (instructions follow) and you will need to edit `js/ic-custom.js`, especially if your stack designations differ significantly from those used at Ithaca College.

+This system is can only draw rectangles.
+If you need to highlight areas using other shapes, you may need to do some significant coding (and probably math!) to make that work.

 ## Planning Your Mapping Project

 ### Define Your Locations